whitneyburton/portfolios/20170920-john-boudreaux-m2.md

 * [GitHub URL](https://github.com/johnmboudreaux/sorting-suite)
 * [Original Assignment](http://frontend.turing.io/projects/sorting-suite.html)

-I found the sorting suites to be the easiest to digest in mod 2.
-The workings behind the scenes was amazing to watch happen and to learn about it and turned out not to be that scary.
+I found the sorting suites to be the easiest to deal with and learn about in mod 2.
+The workings behind the scenes were amazing to watch happen and to learn about it and turned out not to be that scary.

 [Evaluation Scores and Comments](https://github.com/turingschool/front-end-submissions-public/blob/master/1706/mod-2/sortingsuite/john.md)